-In today’s interconnected digital world, first impressions often extend beyond face-to-face encounters; they are formed

 What are the factors that determine your online reputation?

 - Do you have dedicated customer service that answers customers’ questions promptly?

 - Are there many places where your customers can review your products and services online?

 - Do you respond to positive reviews, even star ratings?

-- How do you handle negative reviews to solve your customer’s problem and improve your product or service?
+- How do you handle negative reviews to solve your customer’s problems and improve your product or service?

 - Do you maintain an active presence on social networks?